alex-s168/slow-libs/doc/cacha20.md

   }

   for i in 0..10 {
-    // run the 8 quarter rounds
+    // run the 8 quarter rounds (one column row and one diagonal row)
     // ( see "inner_block" according to https://datatracker.ietf.org/doc/html/rfc7539#section-2.3.1 )
     inner_block(&mut state);
   }